lockstep/rails_new/README.md

 * [New Relic](https://newrelic.com) is pre configured in `config/newrelic.yml`, but you need to comment in the environment variables for it work on Heroku (lines 10 and 17).
 * The app is preconfigured for Google Analytics, just add `GOOGLE_ANALYTICS_ID` to the environment.
+* We prefer to use vanilla Sidekiq for worker/queue management.
+If you prefer to use ActiveJob please see the configuration/options that were removed in 59cf38d.

 ## Environment variables